burtscher/LC-framework/README.md

 **HCLOG**: This component works like CLOG except it first applies the TCMS transformation to all values in a subchunk that yield no leading zero bits when using CLOG.

-**R2E**: This component creates a bitmap in which each bit specifies whether the corresponding word in the input is a repetition of the prior word or not.
-It outputs the non-repeating words and a compressed version of the bitmap that is compressed with the same algorithm.

 **RLE**: This component performs run-length encoding.
 It counts how many times a value appears in a row.
 Then it counts how many non-repeating values follow.
 Both counts are emitted and followed by a single instance of the repeating value as well as all non-repeating values.

+**RRE**: This component creates a bitmap in which each bit specifies whether the corresponding word in the input is a repetition of the prior word or not.
+It outputs the non-repeating words and a compressed version of the bitmap that is repeatedly compressed with the same algorithm.

-**ZERE**: This component creates a bitmap in which each bit specifies whether the corresponding word in the input is zero or not.
-It outputs the non-zero words and a compressed version of the bitmap like R2E does.
+**RZE**: This component creates a bitmap in which each bit specifies whether the corresponding word in the input is zero or not.
+It outputs the non-zero words and a compressed version of the bitmap like RRE does.

 ## Available Preprocessors